rsh249/semester-biology/syllabus.md

 ### Required Texts

 There is no required text book for this class.
+However, I recommend Hadley Wickham's R for Data Science which is available as a free eBook <a href= 'https://r4ds.had.co.nz/'> here or for purchase on Amazon.

 ### Course Description